01100100/kreuzungen/site/src/faq.md

 ## Why show uncrossed waterways? 🏞️

-This might happen because kreuzungen joins together waterways geometries with the same name.
-In the case that there are two disjoint rivers sharing a unique name and one intersects the route, both parts will be displayed on the map.
+This might happen because Kreuzungen.world joins together all waterway geometries with the same name.
+In the case that there are multiple disjoint waterways sharing a unique name and one intersects the route, all parts will be displayed on the map.

-Common names like "dorfbach", "village creek" or "bach" are often used for small waterways and can be found in many places.
+Common names like "village creek", "spring", "dorfbach" or "bach" are often used for small waterways and can be found in many places.

 ## What about my data? 🛡️

-I take your privacy seriously and do not store any data.

 All data is processed locally on your device (the one the are using right now) and nothing is sent to Kreuzungen servers.